devslopes/dwa-orientation-curriculum/computer-setup/macos-computer-setup.md

 - If the command `which zsh` didn't return any output or displayed "zsh not found," proceed to the [Instructions for installing Z Shell (ZSH)](#instructions-to-install-z-shell-zsh).
 - If the command `echo $SHELL` returned a path that doesn't end with "/zsh," proceed to the [Instructions to switch the default shell to ZSH if the default shell is BASH](#instructions-to-switch-the-default-shell-to-zsh-if-the-default-shell-is-bash).
 - If both commands returned paths that end with "/zsh," ZSH is properly set up.
-Please, SKIP the remaining ZSH instructions.
+Please, SKIP the remaining ZSH instructions and switch to the next section [Oh My Zsh (OMZ)](#oh-my-zsh-omz).

 ### Instructions to switch the default shell to ZSH if the default shell is BASH